bacontime/blog-mirror/nature/birdup/markedness.md

 This BIRDUP scoring system is based on  [Youden's J statistic](https://en.wikipedia.org/wiki/Youden%27s_J_statistic).
 The way I'm using it here,
-It's essentially the difference between how common a bird is in a state and how common that bird is elsewhere in North America.
+It's the portion of observations of a bird which occur in a given state minus the portion of observations of *other* birds which occur in that state.

 Youden's J statistic is usually used to evaluate the performance of a diagnostic test.
 If we interpret these bird scores that way, we're essentially evaluating states as diagnostic tests of whether you're seeing a particular type of bird.